Employment tribunals: Preparing your schedule of loss

 This is to compensate you for actual losses caused by being out of work.
 You won’t get compensation for periods when you already have another job with similar pay.

-For ‘regular’ unfair dismissal claims, the compensatory award is always capped at the lower of one year’s gross pay and the statutory cap which is £89,493 (from April 2021).
-That limit does not apply to ‘automatically unfair’ dismissals such as whistleblowing, or to discrimination compensation.
+For ‘regular’ unfair dismissal claims, the compensatory award is always capped at the lower of one year’s gross pay and the statutory cap which is £105,707 (from April 2023).

 However, we find that in practice, compensation isn’t normally more than 6 months for any claim, as it can be hard to calculate exactly how much you may lose in the months and years to come.

 Evidence could include estimates about how long you could be unemployed, based on what the job market is like for jobs such as yours in your region.

 If your job is scarce and/or there is a diminishing demand for it, then you may be forced to change your career.

 In such a case, your award may even provide cover for retraining or compensation for the lower wages you would expect to receive in a role for which you would be newly qualified.